ThunLigh/README.md/README.md

 Hello, I'm ThunLigh, a software development student and an apprentice in the world of programming.
 My favorite hobby is programming.
 You can check out some of my published repositories on my GitHub.

-- 🤖 Programmer.
-- 🔪 I like to play shooter video games.

 <h3>💻 Quick Facts</h3>
 <p>
 	<img align="right" alt="LuxColdDev's github stats" width="50%" src="https://github-readme-stats.vercel.app/api?username=LuxColdDev&show_icons=true&include_all_commits=true&theme=react">
 </p>

-- 🤖 In development!
+- 🤖 Programmer.
-- 🔫 I like to play video games like CSGO and Minecraft.
+- 🔪 I like to play shooter video games.
-- 📫 How to reach me: sluxofficial6@gmail.com.
-- 🎵 I love to listening to music.

 <h3>✏ Languages and Tools</h3>
 <p>